Tommy Pham Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.72 team ERA ranks 25th among all MLB pitching staffs.
+- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.71).

-- Reds pitchers combine to surrender 180 total home runs at a rate of 1.4 per game (third-most in the league).
+- Reds pitchers combine to allow 181 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- His most recent time out was on Saturday against the Toronto Blue Jays, when the lefty threw 5 2/3 innings, surrendering four earned runs while giving up nine hits.
+- His last time out came on Sunday against the Toronto Blue Jays, when the righty threw three innings, surrendering eight earned runs while allowing 10 hits.

-- In 17 games this season, the 25-year-old has a 4.36 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .237 to his opponents.
+- The 24-year-old has an ERA of 4.72, with 12.3 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .257 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.